-- Data was collected for the whole of the Plan's portfolio, i.e. across the Plans two Corporate Bond mandates with Legal & General Investment Management ("LGIM") and Royal London Asset Management ("RLAM") and the Liability Driven Investment ("LDI") mandate with LGIM; - All data was provided directly by the investment managers, and Mercer analysed and compiled the results: - While data was provided for the whole portfolio, the managers did not have complete coverage of the companies within the Corporate Bond mandates, as some companies do not yet measure or report on emissions.
+- Data was collected for the whole of the Plan's uninsured portfolio, i.e. across the Plan's two corporate bond funds with LGIM and RLAM and the LDI mandate with LGIM; - All data was provided directly by the investment managers, and Mercer analysed and compiled the results: - While data was provided for the whole portfolio, the managers did not have complete coverage of the companies within the Corporate Bond mandates, as some companies do not yet measure or report on emissions.